kadinche/Kassets/README.md

 # Asynchronous with UniTask

 If you had UniTask imported, you can use Asynchronous on Kassets' instances.
 First, make sure to import UniTask to your project.
-Upon import, Kassets will adjust internally to support UniTask using scripting define "KASSETS_UNITASK".
+Upon import, Kassets will adjust internally to support UniTask using scripting define `KASSETS_UNITASK`.
 It would normally be defined when UniTask is imported using package manager.
-If somehow "KASSETS_UNITASK" is undefined, add it to `Scripting Define Symbols` on Project Settings.
+If somehow `KASSETS_UNITASK` is undefined, add it to `Scripting Define Symbols` on Project Settings.

 To use Kassets Asynchronously, use the method `EventAsync()` and add `await` in front of it.
 Any Kassets' instances that derived from GameEvent can be used asynchronously.
 (For Command, use method `ExecuteAsync()`)